Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-01.md

 Being able to display things on the screen is a core feature of computer software.
 It's what connects people to the computer.
 Having this skill in your back pocket is important for making software that is engaging and compelling to your users.

-The skill learned to make data visualizations will translate to making you a better programmer and give you new ideas on how to approach visual problems on the computer.
+The skills learned to make data visualizations will translate to making you a better programmer and give you new ideas on how to approach visual problems on the computer.

 If you are interested in data, what it means, and how it communicates to people this class will give you an opportunity to explore and create.